Orphis/boost-cmake/README.md

 ```
 git submodule add https://github.com/Orphis/boost-cmake.git
 ```
 Use it!
-In you CMakeLists.txt file:
+In your CMakeLists.txt file:

 ```
 add_subdirectory(boost-cmake)